vmware-tanzu/community-edition/addons/packages/vsphere-csi/2.3.0/README.md

 > This package provides cloud storage interface using vsphere-csi.

-For more information, see the [Github page](https://github.com/kubernetes-sigs/vsphere-csi-driver) of vSphere CSI.
+For more information, see the [GitHub page](https://github.com/kubernetes-sigs/vsphere-csi-driver) of vSphere CSI.

 ## Configuration